November 20, 2017

 We start with 2005, which was the first year of this blog's existence.
 I wrote about the Christianization of Thanksgiving.
 I have certainly been exposed to this in the form of having dinner with those who treat the holiday as if it was a Christian holiday, but I was spared most of this ridiculousness in my own home.

 In 2006, I wrote about how I have never considered Thanksgiving to be a religious holiday even though I've known several people who would disagree.
 I said that I was thankful for having a job I like most of the time, my growing comfort in identifying myself as an atheist, my optimism about the growth of freethought, and my wonderful readers.

 I sought to change things up a bit in 2007, describing myself as "content but not thankful."
 I said that I felt like "content" worked for me much more than "thankful" because it did not contain the implicit assumption that there must be an identifiable someone or something to thank.
-It wasn't that I didn't have people toward whom I felt thankful as much as it was that I felt "content" was a better way to describe my current status.
-This is still true today.
+It wasn't that I didn't have people toward whom I felt thankful as much as it was that I felt "content" was a better way to describe how I felt.

 In 2008, I wrote about how I was thankful for the atheist movement itself (I still believed there was one at the time).
 In any case, I remain thankful to all those who have worked so hard and continue to work so hard to establish and preserve the freedom from religion which I currently enjoy.